Arma (series): Arma: Cold War Assault

 In June 2011, Bohemia Interactive re-released Operation Flashpoint as Arma: Cold War Assault, as Codemasters retain the rights to the Operation Flashpoint trademark.
 Owners of Operation Flashpoint: Cold War Crisis and the Game of the Year Edition may download and install the latest patch for free, and the game is available for purchase via a number of digital distribution channels.
 This release does not include the Red Hammer expansion, which was developed by Codemasters.
-The game uses the same engine, Real Virtuality, as the military simulator VBS1.
+The game uses the Real Virtuality game engine.

 Arma 2: Firing Range

 Arma 2: Firing Range is a standalone for Android and iOS and was released in July 2011.

 Arma Tactics

-Arma Tactics is a standalone game for Nvidia Shield and other Android devices with Nvidia Tegra3 and Tegra4.
+Arma Tactics is a standalone installment for Nvidia Shield and other Android devices with Nvidia Tegra3 and Tegra4.
 It was released in May 2013 using the Unity game engine.

 Arma 3

-Arma 3 is a standalone game for Microsoft Windows, released on September 12, 2013, using the Real Virtuality 4 game engine.
+Arma 3 is a standalone installment for Microsoft Windows, released on September 12, 2013, using the Real Virtuality 4 game engine.
 It was first open to the public on March 5 using Steam's Early Access program.
 In 2015 and 2016 it was also released for MacOS and Linux.